 Although natural spawning of hatchery-origin salmon is not directly credited toward meeting natural production targets, hatchery-origin adults are currently transported upstream of Cowlitz Falls Dam to spawn naturally as part of the recovery program.
-Ultimately, the goal is to eliminate natural spawning of hatchery-origin salmon once natural-origin abundance targets are met.
+As natural-origin spawner abundance increases, the proportion of hatchery-origin spring Chinook Salmon released into the Upper Cowlitz Subbasin will decrease.